-B2B travel APIs are the connective tissue of modern travel platforms - the programmatic interfaces through which bedbanks, GDS aggregators, NDC consolidators, OTAs with B2B offerings, and various specialised wholesalers deliver inventory, pricing, and booking capability to business customers.
+B2B travel APIs are the connective tissue of modern travel platforms—the programmatic interfaces through which bedbanks, GDS aggregators, NDC consolidators, OTAs with B2B offerings, and various specialized wholesalers deliver inventory, pricing, and booking capability to business customers.
 Travel agencies, OTAs, corporate travel platforms, white-label travel providers, and niche travel sites all depend on B2B travel APIs as foundational infrastructure.
 This page covers what B2B travel APIs deliver, the supplier types operating them, the multi-supplier integration patterns that dominate substantial travel platforms, and the operational governance required to run multi-supplier integration at scale.
-Companion guides include travel API provider overview for broader API context, hotel booking API for hotel-specific depth, flight search API for flight-specific depth, and B2B travel portal for portal architecture sitting on top of B2B APIs.
-Cross-cluster reach into tailored travel booking platform covers comprehensive booking architecture incorporating multiple B2B APIs.
+Companion guides include a travel Travel API provider overview for broader API context, a hotel booking API for hotel-specific depth, a flight search API for flight-specific depth, and a sub-agent travel portal for portal architecture sitting on top of B2B APIs.
+Cross-cluster reach into a tailored travel booking platform covers comprehensive booking architecture incorporating multiple B2B APIs.

 • Request a Demo of multi-supplier B2B integration architecture